wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

         bin:*:17110:0:99999:7:::
         ...

 #.
-Now sudo back to `root` and run another commands
+Now sudo back to `root` and run other commands.

     .. code-block:: console